rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

     whippoorwill      nightingale     ACK
     (connection torn down)

-There is one other way to tear down a TCP connection, and that is the deadly RST packet!
+There is one other way to tear down a TCP connection, and that is the RST packet.
 When one node sends the other node an RST packet, everything is over.
-Both nodes immediately cease  transmiting data and close the connection.
+Both nodes immediately cease transmitting data and close the connection.

-#### UDP (User Datagram Protocol)
+#### User Datagram Protocol

-UDP is formally described in RFC 768.
+User Datagram Protocol (UDP) is formally described in RFC 768.

-UDP is, quite simply, the simpler cousin of TCP.
-UDP's one and only focus is to communicate between the Network Layer and the Application Layer.
-At first glance, it looks a lot like TCP, but unlike it's genius cousin, UDP can't work on connections.
+UDP communicates between the network layer and the application layer.
+At first glance, it looks a lot like TCP, but UDP can't work on connections.
 Rather, UDP simply "fires and forgets".
 This is actually preferred for many forms of transmission.
 Since UDP doesn't clutter up things with sequence numbers, flags, handshakes, and acknowledgements, it can transmit data a lot faster than TCP.
-For anything that needs to function in real-time, like a video game or streaming audio, it's preferable to loose some data or have it arrive out of order rather than waiting for out of sequence information to be resent.
+For anything that needs to function in real-time, like a video game or streaming audio, it's preferable to lose some data or have it arrive out of order rather than waiting for out of sequence information to be resent.

 ##### Ports

 UDP ports work exactly the same way that TCP ports do.
 They are simply placeholders that tell the kernel what application to hand off the data to.
 It's important to note though, that UDP and TCP ports are exclusive.
 UDP port 80 and TCP port 80 are entirely different and likely correspond to different applications.

 ### Application layer

-The Application Layer is responsible for talking to the Transport Layer, and finally talking to the kernel or any user-land applications that make network requests.
+The application layer is responsible for talking to the transport layer, and finally talking to the kernel or any user-land applications that make network requests.
 We won't go into much detail here, as there are literally hundreds of common protocols, thousands of uncommon ones, and untold millions of network applications.
-There are however, two notable protocols that bare mentioning here as they allow are responsible for setting things up for the Network Layer.
+There are, however, two notable protocols that are worth mentioning here because they are responsible for setting things up for the network nayer.

 #### DNS

 As we all know, computers work with numbers, and in networking, those numbers usually take the form of IP Addresses.
 But human beings aren't good at remembering long strings of numbers, otherwise we'd not call computers by names.
-The Domain Name System (or Service) is what allows us to turn domain names like nightingale.ctsmacon.com into IP Addresses like 192.168.1.197.
-DNS will play a key roll in some of the examples we will use in later sections.
+The Domain Name System (DNS) is what enables us to turn domain names, such as **nightingale.ctsmacon.com**, into IP addresses, such as 192.168.1.197.
+DNS plays a key role in some of the examples we will use in later sections.

-#### DHCP / bootp
+#### Dynamic Host Control Protocol

-The Dynamic Host Control Protocol is an ingenious method of assigning IP Addresses to nodes.
+The Dynamic Host Control Protocol (DHCP) is an ingenious method of assigning IP Addresses to nodes.
 Instead of requiring a person to input an IP Address for a machine, DHCP will instead assign that, along with a lot of other helpful network information for him.
 DHCP operates by sending a UDP packet to the broadcast address 255.255.255.255.
 Unless a machine is acting as a DHCP server, the packet will be silently dropped.
-But, a DHCP server will reply with another packet that includes all the information that machine needs to setup basic network
-services: IP Address, Subnet Mask, Routers, DNS Servers, and optionally much much more.
+A DHCP server replies with another packet that includes all the information that machine needs to setup basic network services: IP address, subnet mask, routers, DNS servers, and optionally much more.

 ### Packet crafting

-So now that we know about all the different layers and all the different things that play a part in networking, let's build an actual packet, hand-crafted with love.
-For our purposes, we're going to skip DNS and assume we know the IP Addresses.
-This is a data packet being crafted by whippoorwill (172.30.16.28) destined for the webserver at www.google.com (74.125.21.105).
+So now that we know about all the different layers and all the different things that play a part in networking, let's build an actual packet.
+For our purposes, we're going to skip DNS and assume we know the IP addresses.
+This is a data packet being crafted by **whippoorwill** (172.30.16.28) destined for the web server at **www.google.com** (74.125.21.105).

 #### Application data

-All packets begin at the Application Layer.
+All packets begin at the application layer.
 In this case, our application is Firefox.
 I've just opened it on my workstation, and am in the process of making a request for http://www.google.com/.
-Since I'm making an HTTP connection (that's what that whole http:// thing is all about after all), Firefox knows that I'm making a TCP connection to port 80 at 72.14.207.99.
+Since I'm making an HTTP connection, Firefox knows that I'm making a TCP connection to port 80 at 72.14.207.99.
 But first, it has to form the data portion of the packet.
-This data portion is referred to as the packet's "payload".
+This data portion is referred to as the packet's *payload*.
 Every other portion of a packet is designed to get the payload to its destination and has no meaning outside of that.
 At this point, our packet is nothing but a payload and looks like this:

     | Payload |

 #### Transport wrapping

 Here things become interesting.
 This is the first layer that will add information to the payload and begin forming something more than just raw data.
 Here, we add a number of fields.
-This adding of fields is known as "wrapping" because of the way it encapsulates higher layers in lower layers.
+This adding of fields is known as *wrapping* because of the way it encapsulates higher layers in lower layers.
 I won't go into details on all of the possible fields, but pretty much everything is shown below.

     | Src Port | Dst Port |
     | Sequence Num |